-A Comprehensive Guide to the Main Types of Nails and Their Different Uses in DIY Projects
+Guide to 3 Types of Nails and Their Different Uses in DIY Projects

-Whether you would humbly consider yourself a seasoned do-it-yourself professional, or rather you are a new and excited DIY enthusiast who is wanting to learn as much as possible before embarking on your new project, screws and nails are one of the most fundamental necessities to keep in your tool bag.
+Would you humbly consider yourself a seasoned do-it-yourself professional?
+Rather are you a new and excited DIY enthusiast who is wanting to learn as much as possible before embarking on your new project?
+Screws and nails are one of the most fundamental necessities to keep in your tool bag.

-Continue reading for a comprehensive guide to the main types of nails and their different uses in DIY projects.
+Continue reading for a comprehensive guide to the 3 types of nails and their different uses in DIY projects.

-There is a plethora of nails available that are specifically designed to be used when creating or mending furniture and other upholstery items.
+There is a plethora of nails available.
+These are specifically designed to be used when creating or mending furniture and other upholstery items.
 Most of these types of nails come in a variety of decorative textures and aesthetic finishes.

-Short shaft nails, tacks and plastic-headed nails are the ideal types of nails to use when finishing off external elements of your home, and are often referred to as the best nails to use when working on soffits and fascias by professional builders.
+Short shaft nails, tacks and plastic-headed nails are the ideal types of nails.
+You can use when finishing off external elements of your home.
+These are often referred to as the best nails to use when working on soffits and fascias by professional builders.

 For most construction and carpentry projects, you will need a large stash of good-quality collated nails.
-Collated nails are essentially types of nails that come pre-assembled in a standard order, and you typically need more of these types of nails than others.
-Another popular choice of nails amongst qualified and professional carpenters are panel pins, which are incredibly thin yet incredibly strong and sturdy; as are oval wire nails which are most commonly used in timber joinery.
+Collated nails are essentially types of nails that come pre-assembled in a standard order.
+You typically need more of these types of nails than others.
+Another popular choice of nails amongst qualified and professional carpenters are panel pins.
+These are incredibly thin yet incredibly strong and sturdy.
+These are oval wire nails which are most commonly used in timber joinery.

-Staples and sprigs are the perfect types of nails when working around windows or other areas involving expanses of glass, and the latter are usually utilized to ensure the glass in the panes of windows are in place before the application of heavy-duty putty.
-Stainless steel slate hooked nails are the ideal nails to use when mending or maintaining the roof of your outhouses and have the appearance of a shepherd’s crook.
+Staples and sprigs are the perfect types of nails when working around windows or other areas involving expanses of glass.
+The latter are usually utilized to ensure the glass in the panes of windows are in place before the application of heavy-duty putty.
+Stainless steel slate hooked nails are the ideal nails to use when mending or maintaining the roof of your outhouses.
+These have the appearance of a shepherd’s crook.

 If you intend on fixing lightweight timber items to concrete or brick walls, masonry nails are by far the most effective, and for heavier objects, use nuts or bolts instead.